Washington Army veteran of 29 years wins $5.4 million Lotto jackpot | Lottery Post

 SPOKANE, Wash. — A quick and simple deviation from an everyday routine earned a Washington Army veteran a $5.4 million Lotto prize.

 Having served in the Army for 29 years, 59-year-old Kenneth C. of Spokane was used to a daily routine since transitioning to a civilian life.
-On most days after work, he would top at a store, buy what he needed, and pick up a few lottery tickets while he's at it.
+On most days after work, he would stop at a store, buy what he needed, and pick up a few lottery tickets while he's at it.

 He always has a play slip handy, ready to go and filled out with his own numbers for the Washington Lottery's Hit 5 and Lotto draw games.
 However, his usual regimen changed on Aug.
 11 when he couldn't find his play slip.